-We can’t emerge stronger without essential workers, yet tens of thousands of them stand be left behind if we don’t act.
+We can’t emerge stronger without essential workers, yet tens of thousands of them will be left behind if we don’t act.
 Fortunately, there’s an incredibly important effort underway to support these critical members of our communities: The Oregon Worker Relief Fund (OWRF).

 As you know, the Oregon Food Bank Network serves more than 860,000 people each year — and that number is growing dramatically in the wake of COVID-19.
 This work is fueled by community support, along with significant investments from our partners in state and federal emergency response.

 You’re no doubt aware of the recent stimulus payments and expansion of unemployment insurance and SNAP (sometimes known as food stamps).
 But what you may not know is that approximately 74,000 of our neighbors aren’t eligible for COVID relief programs.